Cumberland, Oklahoma

-Cumberland is an unincorporated community in Marshall County, Oklahoma, United States.
-It is approximately 12 miles east of Madill.
+Cumberland is an unincorporated community and census-designated place in Marshall County, Oklahoma, United States.
+The population was 315 as of the 2020 Census.

+History

-A post office was established at Cumberland, Indian Territory on March 31, 1894.
+A post office was established at Cumberland, Indian Territory, on March 31, 1894.
 It was named for Cumberland Presbyterian Church, an organization active in local mission work.

 At the time of its founding, Cumberland was located in Pickens County, Chickasaw Nation.

+Geography

+Cumberland is in eastern Marshall County, about 12 mi east of Madill, the county seat.
+It is 1.5 mi south of Oklahoma State Highway 199 and is west of the Washita River arm of Lake Texoma.

-Cumberland Cove (now known as Texoma Shores Resort) is the community's main tourism driver, where fishing and swimming are the primary activities of interest.
+According to the U.S. Census Bureau, the Cumberland CDP has a total area of 1.37 sqmi, of which 1.27 sqmi are land and 0.09 sqmi are water.
+Texoma Shores Resort (formerly known as Cumberland Cove) is the community's main tourism driver, where fishing and swimming are the primary activities of interest.